Brother CS7000X Review & How it Compares vs the CS7000i

 Computerized? | Yes | Yes |

-When comparing the Brother CS7000X vs Brother HC1850, you’ll find two slightly different machines.
 The Brother HC1850 boasts 130 stitches and a monogramming font, whereas the Brother CS7000X has 70 stitches and no font.
-The HC1850 also sews at 850 spm max compared to the 750 spm max for the Brother CS7000X.

 The CS7000X, however, includes a 1/4″ piecing foot and a walking foot not included with the Brother HC1850.
-The CS7000X also comes with a hard case that you’d have to buy separately on the Brother HC1850.

-Both are well-loved Brother sewing machines, though, with similar ease of use!
 Learn more in my Brother HC1850 review of features.

-Brother CS7000X vs CS7000i
+Brother CS7000X vs. CS7000i

 To summarize, the Brother CS7000X features a new look and an improved automatic needle threader.